apache/trafficserver/doc/admin-guide/files/parent.config.en.rst

 .. _parent-config-format-secondary-parent:

 ``secondary_parent``
     An optional ordered list of secondary parent servers.
 This optional list may only be used when ``round_robin`` is set to ``consistent_hash``.
-    If the request cannot be handled by a parent server from the ``parent`` list, then the request will be re-tried from a server found in this list using a consistent hash of the url.
+If the request cannot be handled by the first parent server chosen from the ``parent`` list, then the request will be re-tried from a server found in this list using a consistent hash of the url.
+The parent servers in this list will be exhausted before the selection function will revert to trying alternative parents in the ``parent`` list.

+``secondary_mode``
+    One of the following values:

+    - ``1`` This is the default.
+The parent selection will first attempt to choose a parent from the ``parent`` list.
+If the chosen parent is not available or marked down then another parent will be chosen from the ``secondary_parent`` list.
+      Choices in the ``secondary_parent`` list will be exhausted before attempting to choose another parent from the ``parent`` list.

+    - ``2`` The parent selection will first attempt to choose a parent from the ``parent`` list.
+If the chosen parent is not available or marked down then another parent will be chosen from the ``parent`` list.
+Choices in the ``parent`` list will be exhausted before attempting to choose another parent from the ``secondary_parent`` list.

+    - ``3`` The parent selection will first attempt to choose a parent from the ``parent`` list.

+      - If the chosen parent is marked down then another parent will be chosen from the ``secondary_parent`` list.
+The ``secondary_parent`` list will be exhausted before attempting to choose another parent in the ``parent`` list.

+      - If the chosen parent is unavailable but not marked down then another parent will be chosen from the ``parent`` list.
+The ``parent`` list will be exhausted before attempting to choose another parent in the ``secondary_parent`` list.

 .. _parent-config-format-parent-is-proxy: